Black Mass (film): Critical response

+Johnny Depp's performance as James "Whitey" Bulger received critical acclaim.

-On Rotten Tomatoes, the film has an approval rating of 73% based on 290 reviews and an average rating of 6.7/10.
+On Rotten Tomatoes, the film has an approval rating of 74% based on 289 reviews and an average rating of 6.7/10.
 The site's critical consensus reads, "Black Mass spins a gripping yarn out of its fact-based story – and leaves audiences with one of Johnny Depp's most compelling performances in years."
 On Metacritic, the film has a rating of 68 out of 100, based on 43 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Depp's portrayal of Bulger received critical acclaim with many calling it a return to form.
 Critics from The Hollywood Reporter, Variety, and TheWrap called it one of his best performances to date.
 The Hollywood Reporters Todd McCarthy, in addition to praising the film, called Depp's performance "fully convincing and frightening", saying it is "very welcome at this point in his career and one of his best."

 Similarly, Indie Wires Eric Kohn praised the cast and highlighted Depp's performance and Cooper's directorial efforts to depict "the haunting legacy of Bulger's criminal deeds, and the lingering sense that no justice can erase their impact."
 Admiring Black Mass as an "elegantly understated crime drama", Varietys Scott Foundas positively compared Depp's performance in the film to his earlier roles with Tim Burton.

 TheWraps Alonso Duralde praised Depp's performance, but was less positive towards the film's pacing and short onscreen appearances of some supporting characters.
 BBC Culture's Nicolas Barber found some of the subplots to be unnecessary (specifically mentioning Benedict Cumberbatch as Billy Bulger), and argued that "the film is never bad, but, given the gob-smacking true story, it's disappointing that it's not great".

 In a negative review, CraveOnline's Fred Topel labeled Black Mass as a "black mess".
 He criticized the screenwriting and argued that the film borrows too heavily from Goodfellas, writing: "...it's clear that the filmmakers wanted to turn this into Goodfellas and tried to shoehorn this story into a similar kind of seductive, funny, shocking gangster tale. ...Several scenes seem to want to be like the 'how am I funny?' scene in Goodfellas, but it's blatant".